 Rip Currents: Strong rip currents can start very near the beach and carry you into deep water in seconds.
 They are caused by a slight depression in the beach between breaking waves.
 The returning water will head for the depression and soon become a dangerously strong seaward flow.

 If you are caught in a rip, do NOT try and swim straight back to shore.
 Swim parallel to shore until you feel the current weaken or let the current take you out until it weakens.
 Then swim back to shore at a 45-degree angle.

 Beach Markers: The Town has installed markers at various points along our beach.
 These markers are designed to assist beach goers in determining where they are as they are enjoying our beach, giving directions, or during the event an an emergency.

 Dune Walkovers: The dunes offer our community the first line of defense against wave action.
 Please utilize the designated dune crossovers to access our beach.
 These are in place to preserve the dune system and the beaches.
 Dune walkovers can be fairly elaborate with benches, roofs, stairs, railings, and decking, while others are fairly simple with only decking or sand paths.
-For photographs of some of the dune walkovers within Town, click here.
+Photographs of some dune walkovers within town.